Tell Me About a Time You Succeeded: The Ultimate Guide to Crushing This High-Stakes Interview Question (2026)

 SOAR stands for:

 While you may have heard of the STAR method (Situation, Task, Action, Result), SOAR is specifically optimized for success stories.
-By emphasizing the obstacle you overcame rather than just the task you were assigned, you create a more compelling narrative arc that highlights your value.
+By emphasizing the obstacle you overcame rather than just the task you were assigned, you create a stronger narrative arc that highlights your value.

 How to Apply SOAR to Your Success Story